 Tretinoin is available by prescription, and if tretinoin is what your doctor recommends to treat a specific condition, then go with your doctor's recommendation.
 However, we believe tretinoin is the worst of the 3 retinoids for routine skincare purposes because tretinoin causes so much irritation.

-The rule of thumb is simply to use the most potent formula your skin can tolerate.
-And just stick to using it consistently for the long run to reap lasting results.
+The rule of thumb is simply to use the most potent formula your skin can tolerate — and just stick to using it consistently for the long run to reap lasting results.

 Part 6 — How should I use retinoids and what other products go well with them?